 LinkedIn Search And Discovery: A Complete Guide

 LinkedIn Search and Discovery is the system that determines how users find relevant people, companies, jobs, posts, and videos across LinkedIn.
 Search works when users actively type keywords to find something specific.
-Discovery works when LinkedIn’s algorithm recommends content automatically based on professional relevance, engagement quality, viewer behavior, network proximity, and topical authority.
+Discovery works when LinkedIn’s algorithm recommends content automatically based on professional relevance, engagement quality, viewer behavior, network proximity, topical authority, and audience interaction patterns.

 In practical terms, this system decides:

-Understanding LinkedIn Search and Discovery helps professionals identify the kinds of videos that perform well, remain visible, and are worth saving for future learning, research, analysis, or content inspiration.
+Understanding LinkedIn Search and Discovery helps professionals identify the kinds of videos that perform well, remain visible, and are worth saving for future learning, research, analysis, competitor tracking, or content inspiration.

 What Is LinkedIn Search and Discovery?